1. Introduction

 Challenges

-Despite the benefits, several challenges persist:
+Despite the advantages, several challenges remain:

 Social Media as a Data Source